 Prior to being named vice president of Human Resources in 2017, Vosvick served as vice president of Human Resources for BGE.
 He also previously served as vice president of Talent Management, Learning and Organizational Development for Constellation Energy.
 Vosvick joined Constellation Energy in 2005 as an executive in Corporate HR and Strategic Staffing.
 He has more than 27 years of HR experience and spent numerous years prior to joining Constellation in executive leadership positions.
 As a senior vice president for MBNA America Bank in Texas, Maryland, and Delaware, Vosvick successfully oversaw strategic human resource initiatives, both as a regional executive and at the corporate headquarters.

-Vosvick serves on the boards of several educational and community organizations in Maryland.
-He is a board member for Maryland Corporate Council, Central Maryland Meals on Wheels, and is a member of the St. Joseph Medical Center Foundation Board.
-He formerly served on the board of the United Way of Central Maryland and remains active with the organization through annual United Way campaign.
+Vosvick has served on the boards of several educational, arts, and health related organizations in Maryland.
+He is currently a board member with The Washington Ballet, Mary's Center and the Center for Energy Workforce Development.
+Prior board experience includes active membership with the St. Joseph Medical Center Foundation Board.
+He formerly served on the board of Studio Theatre, Maryland Corporate Council, Central Maryland Meals on Wheels, the United Way of Central Maryland—remaining active with the organization through annual United Way campaigns.

 Vice President of Technical Services Pepco Holdings

 Amber Young, vice president of Technical Services for Pepco Holdings, is responsible for a number of areas that support the company's ability to operate at a peak level, including distribution capacity planning, engineering, smart grid and innovation, and operations analysis and strategy for all Pepco Holdings regions.